deeprave/smart-env/README.md

 ```

 Note that environment variables are always stored as strings.
 This is
-enforced by the underlying os.environ, but also also true of any provided
+enforced by the underlying os.environ, but also true of any provided
 environment, using the `MutableMapping[str, str]` contract.